 With access to advanced online and blended learning modules in Start-up Lab 2 you work towards validating your business or social venture.
 While delivering real outcomes and progress towards your venture you are producing a comprehensive business plan and business model.
 The evidence-based business plan will demonstrate your competency to conceptualise, conduct and present outcomes and findings based on your own research and experimentation in an independent and applied manner.
 Throughout each session, you meet regularly with your academic supervisors, peers and the wider UTS startup community.

 Navigating Entrepreneurial Ecosystems and Initiating Change (94663)

 July Intensive, 8cp

 This subject will immerse you in the environments and ecosystems that enable entrepreneurship.
-This 3-week intensive is design to expand your network and knowledge of the ecosystem that you can activate in support of your new venture.
-Through this intensive, you will interact with key stakeholders to survey the ecosystem, and its history, and visualise its current state as a ‘map’.
-By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change of the ecosystems in support of your new venture.
+This 3-week intensive is designed to expand your network and knowledge of the entrepreneurial ecosystem that you are part of and can activate in support of your new venture.
+Through this intensive, you will interact with key stakeholders to study the ecosystem and its history, and visualise its current state as a ‘map’.
+By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change in support of your new venture.

 Summer intensive, 8cp

 In this 3-week intensive, you will explore the processes by which portfolios of opportunities are sourced and evaluated by people such as venture capitalists, R&D managers, impact investors, incubator & accelerator managers, and serial entrepreneurs.
 This subject emphasises learning how to weigh out each option in the context of the set of available opportunities.
 It turns the tables to put you in the shoes of investors to provide valuable insights into areas critical for securing funding or strategic partnerships such as due diligence, capitalisation tables, term sheets, and exits.

 "I now have a business I can make money from" - Scott, Founder of Passé.